camerenisonfire/p5-electron-quick-start/README.md

-# electron-quick-start
+# p5-electron-quick-start

-**Clone and run for a quick way to see Electron in action.**
+**Clone and run for a quick way to use P5js in Electron.**

-This is a minimal Electron application based on the [Quick Start Guide](https://electronjs.org/docs/tutorial/quick-start) within the Electron documentation.

-**Use this app along with the [Electron API Demos](https://electronjs.org/#get-started) app for API code examples to help you get started.**

-A basic Electron application needs just these files:

-- `package.json` - Points to the app's main file and lists its details and dependencies.
-- `main.js` - Starts the app and creates a browser window to render HTML.
-This is the app's **main process**.
-- `index.html` - A web page to render.
-This is the app's **renderer process**.

-You can learn more about each of these components within the [Quick Start Guide](https://electronjs.org/docs/tutorial/quick-start).
+This quick start template allows you to quickly begin building P5js sketches in Electron.
+In addition to P5 and Electron, it comes pre-configured with:
+- Mocha as the Node.js test suite.
+- Electron-reload to keep the sketch up-to-date as you make changes.

+In order to keep P5 out of the global scope, it is instantiated inside sketch.js.
+This means that whenever you would call a p5 method, you must call it from the injected p5 instance.
+For example, in the sketch function, you must use `p.ellipse()` rather than just `ellipse`.

 ## To Use